Sergioarc/webservicecp/README.md

 # Web Service of CC

-Web service to provide information of CP.
+Web service to provide information of CP, with basic auth.

 Run project